25 Strategies for Getting Promoted (after You've Been Passed over)

 - Repeat the process.

-Let's start in your company and on your team.
+Let's start with your company and on your team.

 Do you know the people on the teams your team interacts with?